We’re reader-supported. Posts may contain links that provide a commission at no cost to you. Learn how we make money.

 Pavè settings feature small diamonds or other gemstone lining the shank.

-In the example below, notice how there are diamonds on both sides surrounding the main one.
+In the example below, notice how there are eight diamonds on both sides surrounding the main one.

 The name is derived from the French word that means “pavement.”